 What you should look for:

-First of all, you can see what is the most popular with your audience, then use that information to adjust what needs to be changed.
+First of all, you can see what subjects are the most popular with your audience and then use that information to adjust what needs to be changed or elaborated on.

 Pinterest is a powerhouse that can drive massive amounts of traffic to your blog.
 Don’t be afraid to test, experiment, and change what isn’t working.
 Don’t give up.
 Keep at it.
 The best is yet to come.